KatePaulauskas/trade-tracker/README.md

 ### Solved Bugs

+To ensure forms validation the Constraint validation was achieved using the Constraint Validation API described in the folloeing source:[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation#constraint_validation_process).

+- The instructions on how to work with the local storage were taken from the following source: [freeCodeCamp](https://www.freecodecamp.org/news/web-storage-localstorage-vs-sessionstorage-in-javascript/).

 ### Unsolved Bugs

 At present, to access the collapsible sections for making entries on mobile devices upon initial load, the buttons need to be clicked twice.
 Subsequent buttons respond with a single touch.
 However, after reloading the page, this behavior repeats itself.
 This occurs on both iOS and Android devices.
 In an attempt to resolve this and achieve buttons' response with a single click on initial load, various touch events were tested when adding event listeners to the buttons: 'click,' 'touchstart,' and 'touchend,' following instructions from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events/Using_Touch_Events).
 Unfortunately, this did not alter the behavior, and the bug remains unresolved.

 ## Deployment